aetperf/aetperf.github.io/_posts/2023-12-11-A-Transit-graph-for-static-macro-assignment.md

 author: François Pacull
 tags:
 - Python
-- static macro assignment
-- Hyperpath
+- Graph
 - Transit network
+- Public transport
+- AequilibraE
+- Assignment
+- Static
+- Macro
+- Frequency-based
+- Headway-based
 ---

 This post is a description of a graph structure for a *transit network*, used for *static*, *link-based*, *frequency-based* *assignment*.
 Our focus is the classic algorithm "Optimal strategies" by Spiess & Florian [1].
 This assignment algorithm has been implemented in [AequilibraE](http://www.aequilibrae.com/python/latest/) package, a comprehensive Python package for transportation modeling that offers a wide array  functionalities and features.